unisonweb/unison/docs/configuration.md

 ### `UNISON_READONLY`

-Force ucm to use readonly connections to codebases.
+Force unison to use readonly connections to codebases.

 ```sh
 $ UNISON_READONLY="true" ucm